 Anthropology at UCLA

 Sociocultural Anthropology deals with two different but closely intertwined aspects of the human scene: the structuring of social relationships through economic, political, kinship, and gender systems on the one hand, and the perceptions, attitudes, and sentiments which characterize the outlook of peoples on the other.
 Faculty and graduate students in the department conduct research on a wide range of theoretical questions about the workings of social and cultural systems by field research and comparative/historical analysis.
 Fieldwork—abroad or in the US alike—is considered an essential experience for all graduate students.
 Current faculty research projects are taking place across Asia and the Pacific, Africa, Middle East, North America, South America, and Europe.
-The Program in Psychocultural Studies and Medical Anthropology is offered jointly with the Department of Psychiatry (School of Medicine) and is interdisciplinary; it includes two separate but overlapping specialties, Psychocultural and Medical Anthropology.
-“Culture, Power and Social Change” (CPSC) is a working group in ethnographic research.
-It brings together graduate students and faculty interested in exploring issues of cultural production, links between political economy, power and culture, cultural constructions of ethnicity, gender, national and transnational identities, and the ways in which they impact social change in the world.
+As a distinctive emphasis within Sociocultural Anthropology, the Program in Psychocultural Studies and Medical Anthropology is offered jointly with the Department of Psychiatry (School of Medicine).
+Faculty and graduate students affiliated with the program participate in the “Mind, Medicine, and Culture” (MMAC) interest group.
+Another interest group bringing Sociocultural faculty and graduate students together is “Culture, Power, and Social Change” (CPSC).
+As a forum to engage contemporary ethnographic research, CPSC explores issues of cultural production, links between political economy, power and culture, cultural constructions of ethnicity, gender, national and transnational identities, and the ways in which they impact social change in the world.

-Sociocultural Anthropology Faculty: Andrew Apter, Carole Browner, Jessica Cattelino, Alan Fiske, Linda Garro, Akhil Gupta, Sondra Hale, Douglas Hollan, Nancy Levine, Sherry Ortner, Kyeyoung Park, Susan Slyomovics, Mariko Tamanoi, Russell Thornton, C. Jason Throop, Tom Weisner, Yunxiang Yan
+Sociocultural Anthropology faculty: Salih Can Aciksoz, H. Samy Alim, Hannah Appel, Andrew Apter, Aomar Boum, Jessica Cattelino, Kamari Clarke, Alan Fiske, Linda Garro, Akhil Gupta, Douglas Hollan, Laurie Kain Hart, Christopher Kelty, Nancy Levine, Jemima Pierre, Kyeyoung Park, David Shorter, Susan Slyomovics, Shannon Speed, Mariko Tamanoi, Russell Thornton, C. Jason Throop, Yunxiang Yan